A background for thermal photons in heavy ion collisions: Results

 The prompt photons are a combination of primary hard scattering, Multiparton interactions (MPI), and parton showers.
 The Angantyr simulations with all processes enabled, with MPI=off, and with both MPI=off and ISR=off are shown in Fig 1.
 This suggests that apart from primary hard scattering photons are produced in the secondary interactions and Bremmstrahulang-like processes.
 It can be seen that most of the low $p_T$ photons are produced from the initial state radiation (ISR) in the early stage of collision.
-The MPIs increase the low $p_T$ yield slightly due to the contribution of the soft processes, while it decreases the high $p_T$ photons.
-This can be attributed to the interactions of photons with other hadrons.
-In PYTHIA8, the soft part of interactions with photons is modeled according to the Vector Meson Dominance (VMD) model.
-The structure of the photon in the PYTHIA8 framework includes VMD and Generalised Vector Meson Dominance (GVMD), where the photon briefly changes to a vector meson (or an excited vector meson) while interacting with a hadron.
+The simulation without MPI has an invariant yield similar to that of the "MPI on" case.
+This suggests that MPI does not significantly affect photon production at high $p_T$.
+However, the MPIs can produce photons in the subsequent hard processes (which is absent in HardQCD simulations), enhancing the low $p_T$ spectra.
 Regardless of the configuration the model matches with the experimental data \cite{STAR:2016use} at high $p_T$ ($>5$ GeV) within error bars, this is expected as the high $p_T$ photons are due to the contribution from primary hard scatterings.
 The prompt photon yield in Angantyr is lower than a typical scaled p-p collision yield.
-This is due to separating sub-collisions into ND, DD, and SD interactions.
+This is due to sub-collisions being separated into absorptive, wounded target, wounded projectile, double diffractive, and elastic interactions.
 A clear depiction can be seen in Fig 1.

 The experiments often estimate the contribution from all hadronic decays by simulating the ratio of all decay photons to the contribution from neutral pions ($\gamma ^{hadrons}/\gamma ^{\pi ^0}$).
 The Angantyr results without rescattering are similar to PHENIX Exodus \cite{PHENIX:2022rsx} simulations for Au-Au collisions at 200 GeV, 62.4 GeV, and 39 GeV.
 The ratio is almost independent of beam energy but the smaller systems like d-Au and He-Au tend to have a lower ($\gamma ^{hadrons}/\gamma ^{\pi ^0}$) ratio than larger systems like Au-Au at 200 GeV.
 The hadronic rescatterings can lower the ($\gamma ^{hadrons}/\gamma ^{\pi ^0}$) ratios for all energies.
 A brief description of rescatterings is given below.